Aadil101/outlier-detection-practice/README.md

 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

-However, note that the book uses residuals on the x-axis instead of y-axis.
+However, note that the book uses residuals on the *x*-axis instead of *y*-axis.
 In order to obtain that use the parameter datax as shown below.
-In the below graph x-axis denotes the R-student residuals and the y-axis is the theoretical quantiles ( in the book y-axis is probability instead of quantiles).
+In the below graph *x*-axis denotes the R-student residuals and the *y*-axis is the theoretical quantiles ( in the book *y*-axis is probability instead of quantiles).

 ``` r
 qqnorm(rStuRes, datax = TRUE ,